sakalauskas/Java-Static-Analyzer/README.md

 10. Total Fields in project.

+# Building the app

+1. Install Maven dependencies: `mvn install`
+2. Compile java file: `javac src/main/java/Runner.java`
+2. Run java file `java src/main/java/Runner`

-# Outline of design
+## Outline of design

-I have used JavaParser framework’s *VoidVisitorAdapter* to parse AST.
-Since it does not modify the project, I did not needed to use any other "Visitors".
+I have used JavaParser framework’s *VoidVisitorAdapter* to parse AST (Abstract syntax tree).
 Visitor pattern is being used heavily to walk through the AST and collect all the relevant statistics and warnings.
 There are 7 different visitor classes separated so they handle different responsibilities to make the code more maintainable, understandable and with SOLID principles in mind.

 All the metrics and errors are collected in *Collector* object which holds all the data collected and can be reused throughout the project. *Collector* is an interface and I have added an implementation of *HashMapCollector* to simply collect the data into *HashMap*.
 In the future, if we for example want to store data to MySQL database, we can add  *MysqlCollector* implementation and we would only need to change one line of code where we set the implementation to use.